radekd91/inferno/README.md

 Contributions to INFERNO are very welcome.
 Here are two ways to contribute.
 #### Projects building on top of INFERNO:
   - Create a submodule repo in apps and use INFERNO tools to build something cool.
 I will be happy to promote and/or merge your project if you do so.

 #### Improving INFERNO
-  - INFERNO can do many things, but there is many more it cannot do.
-If you implement a feature (such as a dataset, add an architecture etc.), you are most welcome to create a PR.
+  - INFERNO can do many things, but there is many more it cannot do or it should do better.
+If you implement a new feature (such as a dataset, add an architecture etc.) or upgrade an existing feature, you are most welcome to create a PR.
 We will merge it.

+  - If you want to build your own tools with INFERNO, refer to [this](./inferno_apps/sandbox_apps/README.md) and [this](./inferno/sandboxes/README.md)

 ## License